maubuz/2W6-Notes/docs/wk12/javascript_intro.md

 - Initialization can happen in a single line or in over multiple line breaks (for readability)
 - Arrays have the `length` property
-- Array elements can be accessed and modified using thier index position
+- Array elements can be accessed and modified using their index position

 <br>